Protecting Your Child From Sports Injury

 Written by: Lauren Schneider

-Youth sports can be unpredictable, but sports injury does not have to be part of your child’s season, says J. Mica Guzman, MD, MS, DABFM, CAQSM, serves as the Primary Care Clinical Director and Family Medicine Specialist at the Sports and Injury Clinic within the Musculoskeletal Institute at UT Health Austin.
+Youth sports can be unpredictable, but sports injury does not have to be part of your child’s season, says J. Mica Guzman, MD, MS, DABFM, CAQSM, serves as the Primary Care Clinical Director and Sports Medicine Specialist at the Sports and Injury Clinic within the Musculoskeletal Institute at UT Health Austin.

 “The Centers for Disease Control and Prevention (CDC) estimates that there are around three and a half million injuries in the pediatric population, of which 50% are essentially preventable,” says Dr. Guzman.
 Here, he shares his expertise on how to keep young athletes in the game.